 I felt a very quick time!
 The wedding surrounded by many people -family, relatives, colleagues, and friends- made me happy!
 What I regretted was that I could not have eaten much as my dress was too tight. lol

-We asked my friends for an after party organizer.
+We asked my friends for an after-party organizer.
 We planed our party with friends.
-In Japan, almost of after parties are buffet-style, and the game such as bingo and quizzes is a typical event.
-We prepared for quizzes about bride and bridegroom.
+In Japan, almost of after-parties are buffet-style, and the game such as bingo and quizzes is a typical event.
+We prepared for quizzes about the bride and bridegroom.

-After the wedding reception, we went to another restaurant held the after party with the dress and tuxedo by taxi.
-I invited friends, who could not invite to the wedding ceremony for the seating capacity of the hall, to the after party.
+After the wedding reception, we went to another restaurant to hold the after-party with the dress and tuxedo by taxi.
+I invited friends, who could not invite to the wedding ceremony for the seating capacity of the hall, to the after-party.
 I enjoyed the party with many people!

 The party finished at 10 PM.
 We were very tired… we went back to the hotel and got sleep(-.-)Zzz…

 The important and happy day for us was over.
 The road to marriage took one and a half years.
 My husband and I experienced various events for marriage.
 I think my wedding story is a typical way just like a wedding magazine article.

 We went on honeymoon 3 months after our wedding day.
 Some couples go on honeymoon the next day of the wedding day, some couples don’t go on their honeymoon.
 The popular travel destination for Japanese couples is below.

 ・holiday resorts such as Hawaii, Maldives, Tahiti, Bali

 ・Europe (especially Italy and France)